This post may contain affiliate links.

 Is Killarney National Park free?
 Yes, entrance is free.
 So is parking.

-Its history is bloody and laced with magic, and the setting unforgettable.
-Crawling down the foothills of the MacGillycuddy’s Reeks mountains to the area’s three famous lakes – the Upper Lake, Muckross Lake, and Lough Leane – the park is an ideal location for outdoor activity, covering 26,000 acres of woodlands, waterfalls and walking trails.
+Crawling down the foothills of the MacGillycuddy’s Reeks mountains, the park has three famous lakes – the Upper Lake, Muckross Lake, and Lough Leane.

 In addition to the park’s earthy charms you’ll find landmarks such as Muckross House and Gardens; Muckross Traditional Farms and the romantic (as well as haunted by a glove-stealing ghost) ruins of Muckross Abbey.